-The Trust has seen increased numbers across all academies during the course of 2022/23 with September 2022 seeing a large increase in numbers at LFCD, LFATA, LFATSF and LFATQ.
-LFATG maintains good numbers, whilst LFADM is improving, but has yet to achieve higher numbers following the removal of special measures.
-The Academy SLT and Trust team are working hard to improve this position and following the admissions consultation LFADM is now a named feeder within the LFCD published admissions policy.
+The Trust has continued to see increased numbers across the majority of its academies during the course of 2023/24 with September 2023 seeing a large increase in numbers at LFATQ in particular.
+LFATG maintains good numbers although has lost a number of pupils due to the challenges faced with the building issues.
+LFADM is improving, but has yet to achieve higher numbers following the removal of special measures.
+The Academy SLT and Trust team are working hard to improve this position and to promote the link with LFCD as it is now a named feeder school.